lee-b/gundb/README.md

 - **Arbitrary topology**: Run it on servers remotely AND key-value index files on IoT.
 Run three nodes locally and/or five nodes over five WANs.
 Your call.
 Unlike some globally replicated database solutions, GunDB doesn't dictate crazy things like 3 highly available database per site and redundant low-latency WAN links.
 - **Conflict-Free Replicated Data Types (CRDTs)**: Guarantees eventual consistency without the complexities of conflict resolution.
 - **Global Event Sourcing**: Captures all changes as a sequence of events, enabling auditability, rollback capabilities, and real-time data processing.
+- **Total Ordering in EventStreams**: Enforces a linear sequence of events within streams, rejecting concurrent events for deterministic state management.
+Events can be flattened to database records/tables and unflattened back to updates, similar to Kafka's ordered log model.
 - **Arbitrary data synchronization methods**: the actual synchronization method between nodes doesn't matter to the core design; it's a simple, abstract interface for which many implementations are possible.
 They could vary from high-speed WANs with financial data, custom XML data embedded in RSS feeds, email attachments, or occasional updates on tape.
-The first implementation will proably be gRPC, though... or something like that.
+The first implementation will probably be gRPC, though... or something like that.

 ## Current Status